nicklockwood/iCarousel/README.md

 	- (UIView *)carousel:(iCarousel *)carousel placeholderViewAtIndex:(NSUInteger)index reusingView:(UIView *)view;

 Return a view to be displayed as the placeholder view.
-Works the same way as `carousel:viewForItemAtIndex:reusingView`.
+Works the same way as `carousel:viewForItemAtIndex:reusingView:`.
 Placeholder reusingViews are stored in a separate pool to the reusingViews used for regular carousel, so it's not a problem if your placeholder views are different to the item views.

 	- (NSUInteger)numberOfVisibleItemsInCarousel:(iCarousel *)carousel;